 This page provides a starting point for planning professionals interested in what the current thinking about managing the environment as an asset might mean for their work.
-See also our pages on green infrastructure and natural capital accounting.

 - The 2016 Land Use Strategy for Scotland sets out principles for sustainable land use that involve consideration of the multiple benefits that the environment provides for society.